contractautomataproject/ContractAutomataLib/README.md

 <h2>Install</h2>

-The Contract Automata Library is released in the Maven Central Repository, simply add this dependency to the `pom.xml` of your Maven project.
+The Contract Automata Library v0.0.1 (current release) is available in the Nexus Sonatype Release used by Maven.
+Add this dependency to the `pom.xml` of your Maven project to use the library.

 ```xml
 <dependency>